arangodb/python-arango/docs/graph.rst

     # Create an edge definition named "teach".
 This creates any missing
     # collections and returns an API wrapper for "teach" edge collection.
+    # At first, create a wrong teachers->teachers mapping intentionally.
     if not school.has_edge_definition('teach'):
         teach = school.create_edge_definition(
             edge_collection='teach',